-- 1. With trailer parked on fairly level ground, measure from ground to bottom of frame, front and rear. - 2.
-Adjust front jack until measurements are equal. - Now, measure from ground to the inside top of ball coupler.
+- With the trailer parked on fairly level ground, measure from the ground to the bottom of the frame, front and rear. - 2.
+Adjust the front jack until measurements are equal. - Now, measure from the ground to the inside top of the ball coupler.
 This figure is the hitch height.
 The hitch ball is then usually set 1/2 to 1 in. higher, according to the spring rate of your tow vehicle, to allow for it to settle when the trailer is hitched up.